zclacken/Python-Projects/README.md

 # "Racial Disparity in Education, Poverty, and Single Parent Home Children" by Zara Clacken
-First, please read my code in the following notebooks to see my data preparation process:
+First, please read my code in the following notebooks to understand my data preparation process:

-Children in Single Parent Homes by Race,
+Children in Single Parent Homes by Race

-Degrees Completed by Race,
+Degrees Completed by Race

-Poverty Population by Race.
+Poverty Population by Race

-To see how I created a dashboard, please read
+To view my dashboard creation process, please read

 Racial Disparity Dashboard